Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

     are "optional".

-Furthermore, we compare the optimizer results with simulations results of a similar hydraulic model.
+Furthermore, we compare the optimizer results with simulation results of a similar hydraulic model.
 We simulate the flow and heat transfer in a simple source-pipe-demand model with the Deltares software WANDA.
-The numerical models in the WANDA software contains a high level of the physics of flow and heat transport through piping systems.
+The numerical models in the WANDA software contains detailed physics of flow and heat transport through piping systems.
 Also, WANDA has been validated against measurements for flows in pipes.
 Detailed information can be found in the `WANDA manual <https://publicwiki.deltares.nl/display/WANDA/Wanda+User+Manual>`_.

-As Chapter :ref:`chp_approach` has already stated, in design optimization high priority is given to a stable, robust, and fast model over a perfectly accurate one.
-For that reason, it certainly does not require the same level as physics as simulation models, but it is essential to understand what assumptions are valid.
+As Chapter :ref:`chp_approach` has already stated, in design optimization high priority is given to a stable, robust, fast and 'easy-to-solve' model over a perfectly accurate one.
+For that reason, it certainly does not require the same level of physics as simulation models, but it is essential to understand what assumptions are valid.

 We perform a series of steady-state simulations